-When an ACL or PCL tear occurs, an individual will typically experience severepain and swelling, .
-Individuals will have decreased motion or instability in their knee joint.
+When an ACL or PCL tear occurs, an individual will typically experience severe pain and swelling.
+Individuals will have decreased motion or instability in their knee joints.
 Most tears result in a “popping” sound and the feeling that the knee has given out.

 If you experience pain or swelling in your knee that does not go away following a period of rest, ice or over-the-counter pain medication, it is best to have your knee evaluated by a medical professional.
 If you have sustained an injury in which you hear a “popping” sound or your knee has given out on you and you continue to experience instability or decreased motion, you should also seek medical advice.
 There are many knee injuries that can occur, and determining the exact injury or cause of pain will be helpful in choosing the best treatment method to alleviate pain, restore motion and flexibility, and reduce the chance that further damage or re-injury will occur.

 The treatment for ACL and PCL tears will depend in part on the extent of the damage and the activities you typically perform.
 If you do not require these ligaments to be fully functioning, do not experience excessive pain or instability, and have not fully torn the ligaments, surgery may not be required.
 Some patients with partial tears will begin to recover after a few weeks of rest followed by rehabilitation to strengthen the knee.
 Surgery may be necessary if the ligament is fully torn, you experience a lot of pain and instability, or you require a fully functioning ligament in order to maintain your current activity level (such as athletes).
 ACL surgery is more common than PCL surgery and surgery for both ligaments requires reconstruction of the torn ligament, rather than repair of the existing ligament.
 Rehabilitation is crucial following surgery in order to achieve a full recovery and recovery following surgery can be lengthy. wearing a knee brace is helpful in improving knee stability during activity following injury and can help prevent re-injury.